 Teaching is like any other profession.
 There are good teachers, bad teachers, and average teachers.
 Everyone knows that.
 What nobody knows, however, is how to tell one from the other.
 There are numerous reasons why this is.

 The effectiveness of a teacher cannot be quantified.
 Teachers deal with too many students – and too many kinds of students – to reliably track individual or collective student achievement or improvement.
 The circumstantial variations from school to school make comparisons unreliable.
 Each district and school has its own expectations for teacher performance and its own criteria for evaluating it.
 In too many school districts and individual schools, a “good” teacher is one who maintains an orderly and quiet classroom, who doesn’t do anything innovative or controversial that might get parents upset, and – most importantly – who always follows the processes and procedures set forth by administrators.

 The process of teacher preparation is not geared toward creating good teachers.

 Overall, the colleges of education do a poor job of preparing their students for teaching careers.
-In almost all instances, the focus is on the delivery system of ideas rather than on actual ideas and actual information, which are derisively known as “content.”
-Virtually every class prospective teachers take in a college of education, they are required to prepare numerous “lesson plans.”
+In almost all instances, the focus is on the delivery system of ideas and information rather than on actual ideas and actual information, which are derisively known as “content.”
+Virtually every class prospective teachers take in a college of education requires them to prepare numerous “lesson plans.”
 The lesson plan is the foundation and the cornerstone of teacher training.
 There is constant attention paid to the template for lesson plans, and the Holy Grail of the colleges of education is the perfect lesson plan.
-The Platonic Form of the lesson plan is debated, revised, and re-issued on a continuing basis.
+The Platonic Form of the Lesson Plan is debated, revised, and re-issued on a continuing basis.